andrewkroh/go-examples/yaegi-http/README.md

   limitations)
 - Type Safety: Maintains Go's type system benefits
 - Standard Library: Can use most of Go's standard library
+- **Supports stream processing**: CEL and httpjson process the full HTTP response into memory before delivery events.
+This is a problem for large responses such as the 100+MB Recorded Future CSV files.

 ### Disadvantages